Behind the names: The history behind Moses-Provine HallApril 06, 2018 - Bethany Lenards

 A fundraising campaign among science graduates funded renovation of the science facilities in 1974, and the building was renamed Moses-Provine Science Center in Provine’s honor.
 In 1999, after the Harvey and Bernice Jones Science Center was built, most of the J.D.
-Patterson School of Natural Sciences programs moved into Jones Science Center, creating space for the visual arts department to move in to Moses-Provine from Mabee Fine Arts Center.
+Patterson School of Natural Sciences programs moved into Jones Science Center, creating space for the Art and Design department to move in to Moses-Provine from Mabee Fine Arts Center.

 By Bethany Lenards, a senior graphic design major from Jonesboro, Ark.